davidwilliford99/davidwilliford99/README.md

 <hr />

 ## My Coding Journey
 <p>I started programming when I was around 19 years old.
-Gorwing up, I played a lot of video games, produced electronic musc, and was always surrounded and consumed by technology.
+Growing up, I was always surrounded and fascinated by technology and how it works.
 I am a very curious person, and love to know how and why things work.
 I tinkered around with Python and C++ at first, mostly writing small scripts to perform math problems or make simple terminal applications.
 My learning was very broad and really all over the place.
 Then I began to create small applications and web pages, and that is really when I fell in love with programming.
 This is when I decided to pursue computer science as more than a hobby.
 I switched my majors from engineering to computer science, and I feel like I have finally found the major I belong in. </p>

 <p>Nothing is more satisfying than building a working application peice by peice, and seeing it all come together.</p>
 <hr />